Dref360/spectral-metric/README.md

 Graph Theory.
 By doing so, one can estimate the complexity of their dataset without training a model.

-For the experiment part of the repo, please see [./experiments/README.md](./experiments/README.md)
+For the experiment part of the repo, please see [./experiments/README.md](./experiments/README.md) To see the library in action, here's a "real-life" usecase in [this notebook](./notebooks/clinc_oos.ipynb).

 ![](./images/example.png)